 There are so many diamond shapes to choose from when shopping for an engagement ring: round, square, marquise and more.
-Here’s a guide to what makes each shape special to help you pick the perfect one.
+Here’s a guide to what makes each shape special to help you pick the perfect diamond shape for your engagement ring.

 First, it’s important to know the difference between a diamond’s shape and its cut.
+It is common in the diamond marketplace to refer to diamond engagement ring shapes as “cuts.”
 Shape describes a diamond’s basic outline when viewed face up (round, square, oval, etc.).
 Cut, or cutting style, refers to how the diamond’s facets are arranged.
 For example, the most common cutting style for diamond shapes is the brilliant cut with an arrangement of 57 or 58 facets designed to maximize sparkle.
+So when you find that perfect emerald cut diamond engagement ring, know that what you have is actually a square or rectangular shaped diamond engagement ring.

 Some diamonds, most commonly square or rectangular shapes, are step cut.
 Emerald cut and Asscher cut diamonds are examples.
 The step cut has concentric rows of facets on the crown and pavilion for a more elegant look.
 However, not all square or rectangular diamonds are step cut; many are brilliant cut, like the radiant and princess cut diamond.